kamalmarhubi/website/_posts/2015-08-27-what-even-is-a-kubelet.markdown

 - a URL it polls and downloads pod manifests from
 - from the Kubernetes API server

-The first of these is definitely the simplest: to run a pod, we just put it in the watched directory.
+The first of these is definitely the simplest: to run a pod, we just put a manifest file in the watched directory.
 Every 20 seconds, the kubelet checks for changes in the directory, and adjusts what it's running based on what it finds.
 This means both launching pods that are added, as well as killing ones that are removed.

 The kubelet is such a low level component with such limited responsibilities that we can actually use it independently of Kubernetes—all we have to do is